Applications for the Ember Call-Out 2019 have now closed

 Tunnel Light aims to provide support and guidance to the parents and caregivers of children with autism in Sekondi-Takoradi, Ghana

-PDO provides free community-based support to people with mental illnesses in Nakuru and neighbouring Counties Kenya.
+PDO provides free community-based support to people with mental health conditions in Nakuru and neighbouring Counties Kenya.